rust-lang/book/src/ch20-02-multithreaded.md

 the `MutexGuard<T>` within the `LockResult<MutexGuard<T>>` that the `lock` method returns.
 At compile time, the borrow checker can then enforce the rule that a resource guarded by a `Mutex` cannot be accessed unless we hold the lock.
-But this implementation can also result in the lock being held longer than intended if we don’t think carefully about the lifetime of the `MutexGuard<T>`.
+However, this implementation can also result in the lock being held longer than intended if we aren’t mindful of the lifetime of the `MutexGuard<T>`.

 The code in Listing 20-20 that uses `let job =